 How Hackers Act?

-At first keep in mind that if a person who can get into your WordPress application is not foolish, if he does, he is smart enough as to take advantage of this flaw and steal your data.
+At first keep in mind that if a person who can get into your WordPress application is not foolish if he does, he is smart enough to take advantage of this flaw and steal your data.
 You will not even know what is happening and won’t be able to correct the fault instantly.
-This makes it difficult to detect the fault and consequently you will not even know where the problem came from, so the failure will persist while it extracts the application data in a silent mode.
+This makes it difficult to detect the fault and consequently, you will not even know where the problem came from, so the failure will persist while it extracts the application data in a silent mode.

 Practices Used to Infect Your Site

-Hackers are getting more sophisticated, before there were many “deface”, which were to change the home page of the WordPress installation with the intention to “mock” or make safety laughingstock.
+Hackers are getting more sophisticated before there were many “deface”, which were to change the home page of the WordPress installation with the intention to “mock” or make safety laughingstock.
 But now with growth in the area, it is of greater interest to obtain data contained in the application.
-Depending on the scope of application, it may have sensitive data as mentioned above; even falling credit card data into wrong hands can become a big headache.
+Depending on the scope of application, it may have sensitive data as mentioned above; even falling credit card data into the wrong hands can become a big headache.

 What we should consider first is to understand how website ends up getting infected.
 Well … That’s a half long subject, but try to understand the most important points for success in this practice.